Most Important Questions to ask your Photographer

 You get pretty intimate with your photographer within a really short time so it's best to get to know them a bit before your shoot.
-Here are a list of must ask questions to get out the way before you book them.
+Here is a list of must-ask questions to get out the way before you book them.

 Will you have an assistant?